 - Minimum spending thresholds will increase.
-Amazon raised their minimum order requirement for free shipping from $35 to $49 in February, 2016.
-Will they raise it again in 2017?
-Or 2018?
-How high will they go?
+Amazon raised their minimum order requirement for free shipping from $35 to $49 back in February, 2016.
+Will they raise it again in 2020?
+When they do, how high will they go?

 - Product manufacturers will start to incorporate shipping costs into their suggested retail pricing and/or implement a MAP policy that preserves a minimum profit margin to help etailers make money.